Adlisberg

-Adlisberg, with an elevation of 701 m, is a wooded mountain in Switzerland overlooking Zürichsee (Lake Zürich) to the northwest near the Zürichberg.
+Adlisberg, with an elevation of 701 m, is a wooded mountain in Switzerland overlooking Lake Zurich (Zürichsee) to the northwest near the Zürichberg.

 Geography

-Adlisberg mountain is located to the east of the city of Zürich, between the Glatt river valley and Lake Zürich.
-Its highest point is about 200 m above the Lake Zürich.
-The mountain range is part of a chain of hills — among them Käferberg, Forch and Pfannenstiel — between Greifensee (Lake Greifen) and Lake Zürich.
+Adlisberg mountain is located to the east of the city of Zurich, between the Glatt river valley and Lake Zurich.
+Its highest point is about 200 m above the Lake Zurich.
+The mountain range is part of a chain of hills — among them Käferberg, Forch and Pfannenstiel — between Greifensee (Lake Greifen) and Lake Zurich.

-On the southern and western flanks of the Adlisberg are located the Zürich quarters Hottingen, Hirslanden and Witikon.
-The upper part of Hottingen is called Dolder and is a residential quarter of Zürich.
-On a terrace on the north side of the city of Zürich are situated the hamlets Tobelhof, Gockhausen and Geeren; the latter villages of the city of Dübendorf.
+On the southern and western flanks of the Adlisberg are located the Zurich quarters Hottingen, Hirslanden and Witikon.
+The upper part of Hottingen is called Dolder and is a residential quarter of Zurich.
+On a terrace on the north side of the city of Zurich are situated the hamlets Tobelhof, Gockhausen and Geeren; the latter villages of the city of Dübendorf.

 Points of interest

-It is a picturesque location and the lower western side of the hill is now part of the residential district of Zürich.
-The Zürich Zoo and FIFA's headquarters are located to the northwest, on the plateau between Adlisberg and the Zürichberg respectively the latter one on the southern flank of the Zürichberg.
+It is a picturesque location and the lower western side of the hill is now part of the residential district of Zurich.
+The Zurich Zoo and FIFA's headquarters are located to the northwest, on the plateau between Adlisberg and the Zürichberg respectively the latter one on the southern flank of the Zürichberg.
 It is also the location of restaurants, hotels, among them the high-levelled Grand Hotel Dolder.
 At the Grand Hotel Dolder, a small golf course was built.
 Nearby, on the hilltop, sport courts are situated, among them a popular wave pool (Wellenbad Dolder), a mini-golf course, a Curling hall, tennis clubs, a driving range, and the Dolder ice rink, built in 1930 and considered to be one of the largest artificial ice rinks in Europe.
-Waldschule Adlisberg aims at children, provided by the city of Zürich.
+Waldschule Adlisberg aims at children, provided by the city of Zurich.

 The upper part of the hill is mostly woodland and a popular recreational area for hiker and biker enthusiasts.
-On the eastern hilltop, 690 m above sea level, is a 33 m meter high observation tower located, Loorenkopf nearby Witikon, which offers a panorama over Lake Zürich, Pfannenstiel region and the Glatt Valley.
-On the northeastern side of the Adlisberg the ruins of the Dübelstein castle are situated; from 1487 to 1489 the home of Hans Waldmann, former mayor of the city of Zürich.
+On the eastern hilltop, 690 m above sea level, is a 33 m meter high observation tower located, Loorenkopf nearby Witikon, which offers a panorama over Lake Zurich, Pfannenstiel region and the Glatt Valley.
+On the northeastern side of the Adlisberg the ruins of the Dübelstein castle are situated; from 1487 to 1489 the home of Hans Waldmann, former mayor of the city of Zurich.

 Transportation

-The Dolderbahn rack railway runs up to the hilltop, and buses provided by the Verkehrsbetriebe Zürich (VBZ) run between Zürich and the neighbouring communities of Dübendorf, Fällanden and Maur, as well as the Tobelhofstrasse connecting the southeastern parts of Zürich with Glatt Valley and Pfannenstiel region.
+The Dolderbahn rack railway runs up to the hilltop, and buses provided by the Verkehrsbetriebe Zürich (VBZ) run between Zurich and the neighbouring communities of Dübendorf, Fällanden and Maur, as well as the Tobelhofstrasse connecting the southeastern parts of Zurich with Glatt Valley and Pfannenstiel region.